matart15/fullstack-turborepo-starter/docs/index.md

    - prisma migrate runs seed.
 So,
 5. `nps prisma.generate`
 6. `nps generate.api` and input model name.
-   - make sure to add modeuls and resolvers into `app.modeule.ts`
+   - make sure to add modeuls and resolvers into `app.module.ts`
    - this will create you CRUD operation api
    - need to restart backend server to generate graphql. stop and restart `nps dev`
-7. `nps codegen` to generate client code
-8. `nps generate.page.list` to generate list page
+7. `nps generate.page.list` to generate list page
    - it will create list page, list query and list component with `nps generate.component.list` command
    - change `customField` into own model fields
+   - `nps codegen` to generate client code
-9. `nps generate.page.edit` to generate edit page
+8. `nps generate.page.edit` to generate edit page
    - it will create edit page, edit query, form component and validation with `nps generate.component.form` command
    - change `customField` into own model fields
+   - `nps codegen` to generate client code